confluentinc/cp-ansible/VARIABLES.md

 ### control_center_user

-Only use to customize Linux User Control Center Service runs with.
-Default user is cp-control-center
+Set this variable to customize the Linux User that the Control Center Service runs with.
+Default user is cp-control-center.

 Default:  "{{control_center_default_user}}"